jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 More than **one in five adults** suffer from some form of mental illness including substance use disorders.

+---

 <!--image Sarah and Victor?-->
 And in the past 12 months alone, almost **100,000 people** have died from drug overdoses.
 One of them was the brother of my graduate student, who died from an opioid overdose this past spring.

 ---

-But we don’t only have a crisis of high need, we have a crisis of **unmet** high need because our delivery of mental healthcare is deeply flawed.
+We have a mental health crisis, and more precisely, it is a crisis of **unmet** high need because our delivery of mental healthcare is deeply flawed.

-In 2019, well over half of the individuals in the U.S. with an active mental illness did not receive any treatment.  **More than half**!
+In 2019, well over half of the individuals in the U.S. with an active mental illness did not receive **any** treatment.  **More than half**!

 And for those suffering with a substance use disorder in that same year, **9 out of 10 people** did not receive any treatment at all.